kyma-project/kyma/docs/kyma/05-01-overview.md

 ### Components

-One of the released Kyma artifacts is the Kyma Installer, a Docker image that combines the Kyma Operator executable with charts of all components available in the release.
+Kyma CLI takes the components directly from the released Kyma sources or sources that are checked out locally.
-The Kyma Installer can deploy only the components contained in its image.
+Kyma CLI can deploy the components that are released or that are available locally in case of a deployment from the local sources.
-The Installation CR specifies which components of the available components are deployed.
+`components.yaml` file specifies the list of components to deploy.
+You can use your own `components.yaml` file if necessary.
 You can customize the list of components by:
 - Uncommenting a component entry to deploy the component.
 - Commenting out a component entry using the hash character (#) to skip the deployment of that component.